 MT 400 is POZEN’s proprietary combination of sumatriptan and naproxen sodium, the first multiple mechanism triptan therapy for the treatment of migraine headaches.
 MT 400 has proven to be superior to triptan monotherapy on multiple efficacy endpoints.

-POZEN is actively seeking other licensing partners for the additional available territories.
+POZEN is actively seeking licensing partners for the available territories.

 For additional information about MT 400, visit the Licensed Products – MT 400 page.

 VIMOVO® (naproxen / esomeprazole magnesium) delayed-release tablets, co-developed by POZEN and AstraZeneca, is a fixed-dose combination of enteric-coated naproxen, a pain-relieving non-steroidal anti-inflammatory drug (NSAID), and immediate release esomeprazole, a proton pump inhibitor (PPI).
 VIMOVO is FDA-approved for the relief of the signs and symptoms of osteoarthritis, rheumatoid arthritis and ankylosing spondylitis and to decrease the risk of developing gastric ulcers in patients at risk of developing NSAID-associated gastric ulcers.
 In August 2006, POZEN licensed worldwide rights for VIMOVO, except for Japan, to AstraZeneca.